yoazmenda/yuzlink/README.md

 # url-shortener
-A free to use URL shortener service
+A free to use URL analytics service